SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Click "Create security group" near the top of the page where security groups are listed.

-Name it with something descriptive (mine is, Sharina-Database-Security-Group-us-west-2).

-Give it a description and associate it with the VPC you made way, way back when for this project, such as: "Security Group for the database server built within sharinaVPC"
+Give it a good name and a description.

+Choose the VPC you created.

-Click "Add rule" within the "Inbound rules section."
-* This is where we get to communicate certain things to EC2 instances from within this security group.
+Click "Add rule" within the "Inbound rules section." - This is where we get to communicate certain things to EC2 instances inside this security group.
-* We want to ping EC2 instances inside this security group from within our WebServer's security group, so for Type, choose, "All ICMP - IPv4."
+* If we want to ping EC2 instances inside this security group from our security group in our public subnet, so for Type, choose, "All ICMP - IPv4."
 So the source will be our web security group, or the IP range.
   * For Source type, leave it as Custom
-  * For Source, this is where we allow the web server's security group to ping, so you can type in "sg" or start searching for the security group you want to have as the source (the other security group we created a while back).
-Or, can just type in what the IPv4 CIDR is, which is the IP address range.
-(Go to Subnets (within VPC service) to check what the IPv4 CIDR is.
-This will be for the subnet that is associated with this particular instance.
-In this project's case, this is for my private subnet, which I named, "sharina-10.0.1.0-private-us-west-2a.").
+  * For Source, this is where we allow the public subnet's security group (the security group you created in the public subnet) to ping this one, so you can type in "sg" or start searching for the security group associated with the public subnet.
+  * Or, you can just type in what the IPv4 CIDR is, which is the IP address range.
+(Go to Subnets (within VPC service) to check the IPv4 CIDR, but it might be 10.0.1.0/24, for example.
 * We want to talk to our database servers using HTTP, such as when we install managment software to manage mySQL, so add another rule.
   * For Type, choose "HTTP."
-For Source, type in the IP address range.
+For Source, type in the IP address range, or search for the security group name.
 In my case, it's "10.0.1.0/24"
 * We want HTTPS, so choose this in Type, and add in the IP address range in Source.
 * We also want SSH, so choose this in Type, and add in the IP address range in Source.
-* We need MySQL/Aurora, which allows us to communicate to DB server using MySQL.
+* For a database, we need MySQL/Aurora, which allows us to communicate to DB server using MySQL.
 Do the same for Source.

-Leave the outbound rules the way they are - it should have Type "All traffic," and have destination "0.0.0.0/0", "::/0"
+Leave the outbound rules the way they are - it should already have Type "All traffic," and have destination "0.0.0.0/0", "::/0"

 Click "Create Security Group"

 ![screenshot of inbound rules for this security group](/assets/dbserversecuritygroup.png)

-**Now, we need to move the database server we created into this new security group:**
+**Now, we need to move the instance in the private subnet we created into this new security group we just created for it**

-So, we created the new security group which is within the default VPC.

-We now need to move the database server.

 Go to EC2.
-Click on the radio button for the database server you created a while back.
+Click on the radio button for the instance in the private subnet you created a while back.

-Up above, click the pulldown menu called "Actions," and choose "Change Security Groups."
+Up above, click the pulldown menu called "Actions," and choose "Networking > Change Security Groups."

 A new window will pop up, called "Change Security Groups."
 You'll see that the default security group is currently chosen.
-Unclick it, and click your newly created security group (in my case, the super long title of "Sharina-Database-Security-Group-us-west-2."
-Seriously, who's idea was that?).
+Unclick it, and instead click your newly created security group.
 Hit the button to confirm all that.

+### Test the things
+**We now get to SSH back into our public web server!**
 Back in the list of EC2 instances, with your radio button still checked, go down to the tab called "Description," and copy to clipboard the private IP address, titled "Private IPs."

-**We now get to SSH back into our public web server!**
 Via the terminal, navigate to where you stored your KeyPair.

 ```